Measurements of magnetization on the Sierpi\'{n}ski carpet: Abstract

 \section{Abstract}

 Phase transition of the classical Ising model on the Sierpi\'{n}ski carpet, which has the fractal dimension $\log_3^{~} 8 \approx 1.8927$, is studied by an adapted variant of the higher-order tensor renormalization group method.
-The second-order phase transition is observed at the critical temperature $T_{\rm c}^{~} = 1.4783(1)$.
-Position dependence of local functions is studied by means of impurity tensors, which are inserted at different locations on the fractal lattice.
+The second-order phase transition is observed at the critical temperature $T_{\rm c}^{~} \approx 1.478$.
+Position dependence of local functions is studied through impurity tensors inserted at different locations on the fractal lattice.
 The critical exponent $\beta$ associated with the local magnetization varies by two orders of magnitude, depending on lattice locations, whereas $T_{\rm c}^{~}$ is not affected.
+Furthermore, we employ automatic differentiation to accurately and efficiently compute the average spontaneous magnetization per site as a first derivative of free energy with respect to the external field, yielding the global critical exponent of $\beta \approx 0.135$.